- Reviewed: 1 June 2017, 10:16 NZST

 New Zealanders in Georgia are advised to monitor the media for information on potential threats to safety and security and follow any instructions issued by the local authorities.

-Petty crime occurs in Georgia and violent crime targeting foreigners has been reported in the past, including robbery and sexual assault, particularly in Tbilisi.
+Petty crime occurs in Georgia and violent crime against foreigners has been reported in the past, including robbery and sexual assault.
 New Zealanders in Georgia are advised to stay alert to their surroundings and take steps to ensure their safety, including vigilance when travelling or walking after dark.

 General Travel Advice